 3. Add text to the user manual

 An image does not need to be translated and an image says more than 1000 words.
-Those are the main reasons why IKEA hardly uses any text in their user manuals.
+Those are the main reasons why you hardly find any text in IKEA manuals.

 I can hear you asking, “Do they use text at all?”
 Yes, they do!